Introduction and Philosophy

 - The education of students concerning the policies of the University, emphasizing the need to live by those rules in a community of people, is promoted in residence hall meetings, conduct hearings and during any other contact made with individuals charged with violating university policy.

-- In conduct hearings involving students who are accused of violating university policies, consideration will be given to all information relevant to the case.
+- In conduct hearings involving students who are accused of violating university policies, consideration will be given to all information relevant to the case, subject to any other provisions in this handbook, including timelines.
 This is to ensure that a fair process and appropriate consideration are extended to all students.

 - For the purposes of this handbook, a Furman student is defined as any undergraduate day student, evening studies student, graduate student, staff or faculty member enrolled in a course(s), conditional admit, or accepted student who has submitted an enrollment deposit unless otherwise stated.
 Full or part-time enrollment does not affect an individual’s status as a student.